tc39/proposal-intl-displaynames/README.md

 It returns the localized string of region display name to present that code in the language specified in the Intl.DisplayNames constructor.

-The first parameter for Intl.DisplayNames.prototype.language_with_region() method is an ISO-639 language code.
+The first parameter for Intl.DisplayNames.prototype.languageWithRegion() method is an ISO-639 language code.
 The second parameter for Intl.DisplayNames.prototype.region method is either an ISO-3166 two letter region code, or a three digits UN M.49 region code.
 It returns the localized string of language of region display name to present that two code in the